 A camera manufacturer may set low prices on cameras in the hope of making significant profits on film.
-Firms such as Schick and Gillette sell their razors at low prices to encourage long-term purchase of blades that fit the razors.
-In a captive pricing strategy, the basic product is priced low, often below cost, but the high markup on supplies required to operate the basic product makes up for that low price.
+Firms such as Schick and Gillette sell their razors at low prices to encourage long-term

 Leader Pricing And Bait Pricing

 A common pricing strategy that sacrifices item profit for total profit is leader pricing.
 Most consumers are familiar with the concept of the loss leader, the product that the seller prices at a loss so as to attract customers, who may then buy other goods or services.
 Consumers are perhaps less aware of similar strategies involving cost leaders and low-profit leaders.
 Here again, products are priced to attract bargain-hunting customers, who may make additional purchases.
 The leader items, however, are sold not at a loss but at the seller's cost (the cost leader) or at a very small profit (the low-profit leader).
 Such pricing strategies can be quite effective.